January 5, 2022

 5.1 Application process

-5.1.1 Only applicants that have received funding confirmation for a Boost Your Business Technology grant or have obtained a Digital Adoption Plan from a recognized provincial or territorial program within the last 24 months are eligible to apply for a subsidized youth placement.
+5.1.1 All eligible applicants that have received funding confirmation for a Boost Your Business Technology grant or have obtained a Digital Adoption Plan from a recognized provincial or territorial program may apply for a subsidized youth placement.
 Applicants should consult the list of recognized provincial and territorial programs.

 5.1.2 Eligible applicants must meet the eligibility requirements as identified in section 1.2.

-5.1.4 Applications will be selected on the basis of offering a valuable learning experience for a post-secondary student or recent graduate (within 2 years) aged 18-30, to support the company's digital transformation.
+5.1.4 Applications will be selected on the basis of offering a valuable learning experience for a youth, aged 18-30, to support the company's digital transformation.

-5.1.6 Applicants will create a profile in the Youth Placement Intermediary's Portal, which will be used to match the Applicant with qualified post-secondary students or recent graduates.
+5.1.6 Applicants will create a profile in the Magnet Portal, which will be used to match the Applicant with qualified youth.

-5.1.7 Applicants will review a list of qualified post-secondary students or recent graduate and interview desired candidates.
+5.1.7 Applicants will review a list of qualified youth and then interview desired candidates.

 5.2 Wage subsidy provisions

-5.2.1 Applicants can only receive one subsidized youth placement through the Boost Your Business Technology Stream.
+5.2.1 Applicants can receive multiple subsidized youth placements through the Boost Your Business Technology Stream.

-5.2.2 The youth placement subsidy will be up to $7,300 and will be paid as reimbursement upon production of proof of wage payment.
+5.2.2 The youth placement subsidy will be up to $7,300 per youth participant and will be paid as reimbursement upon production of proof of wage payment.

-5.2.3 CDAP does not permit the 'stacking' of other government funding (federal, provincial/territories, municipal) for the same youth placement.
+5.2.3 The program does not permit the 'stacking' of other government funding (federal, provincial/territories, municipal) for the same youth placement.

 Annex – Terms and conditions of the Boost Your Business Technology grant agreement